allianz/ng-aquila/projects/ng-aquila/src/datefield/datefield.md

 import { NxNativeDateModule } from '@aposin/ng-aquila/datefield';
 ```

 That's an implementation on top of the native Date object in the browser.
 You have no dependencies but you won't be able to change the parse format.
-To repeat this: You won't be able to change the parsing, that's why we use the Moment.js adapter in this demonstration.
+To repeat this: You won't be able to change the parsing, that's why for most use cases you should use the ISO or moment adapter.

 #### Moment.js